monterail/guidelines/git.md

 More detailed explanatory text, if necessary.

-[skip ci] [no review] [accepts eecafe123]
+[skip ci]
 ```

 1. Summary is maximally 80 characters long, from capital letter, no dot at the end
 2. We prepend ID of an issue in issue tracker at the beginning of summary
 3. Next lines are description explaining the details
-4. At the very end we use tags for code integration and code review tools.
+4. At the very end we sometimes put tags for various tools (CI etc).
 5. Write present-tense, imperative-style commit messages

    **GOOD**: